xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

 .. glossary::

    Abstract
       SerialEM supprots MRC and TIF file formats.
-It can be singel file or stack file for both format.
-Although it doesn't directly save JPG file as default, it supports JPG file too.
+They can be singel file or stack file for both formats.
+Although SerialEM doesn't directly save JPG file from graphic interface as default, it does support JPG file format.

-      JPG file can be very covenient for sharing and viewing due to small file size.
-When we send screening results to users on DropBox, we also upload all the JPG files for LMM maps, MMM maps and single record shots.
+      JPG file can be very covenient for sharing and viewing due to its small file size.
+When we send screening results to users on
+      DropBox, we also upload all the JPG files for LMM maps, MMM maps and single record shots.
 These JPG files take very little disc space and can be directly viewed on the web browers.
+People love this feature.

       I intruduce two scripts or functions here to save maps and single shots to JPG format.
 It is nice to be able to do it with SerialEM imaging, without having to convert afterwards.